Thorolf Rafto: Rafto Foundation and Rafto Prize

 The fall of the Iron Curtain and the consequential democratization of Eastern European states caused reconsider of the mission of the foundation.
-It also opened new possibilities to work with other geographical regions in a promotion of human rights.
-The initial idea of the Rafto Prize is to provide a basic informative platform for the laureates that would help to receive further attention from the international media and support from political and non-political organisations.
+It also opened new possibilities to work in other geographical regions to promote human rights.
+The initial idea of the Rafto Prize was to provide a basic informative platform for the laureates that would help to receive further attention from the international media and support from political and non-political organisations.

 By awarding the Rafto Prize, the Rafto Foundation for Human Rights seeks to bring attention to independent voices that due to oppressive and corrupt regimes are not always heard.
 In 1990, the Rafto Prize was awarded to a Burmese democratic leader, Aung San Suu Kyi who in the following year 1991 received the Nobel Peace Prize for her non-violent struggle for democracy and human rights.
 Four Rafto Laureates have subsequently received further international assistance and were awarded the Nobel Peace Prize.
 Aung San Suu Kyi, José Ramos-Horta, Kim Dae-jung and Shirin Ebadi were awarded the Rafto Prize prior to the Nobel Peace Prize.